We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You can find an objective review of glucomannan in this article.

-Bottom Line: Studies consistently show that the fiber glucomannan, when combined with a healthy diet, can help people lose weight.
+Studies consistently show that the fiber glucomannan, when combined with a healthy diet, can help people lose weight.
 It also leads to improvements in various health markers.

 Meratrim is a relative newcomer on the diet pill market.